GeorgiaPatten/Visual-Basic-Projects/README.md

 # Visual-Basic-Projects
-This holds projects that I created when I was 15.
+This holds projects that I created when I was in highschool.

 In the Wheel Of Fortune project the password is: WoF2017!